Severe Thunderstorm Warning issued for Briscoe, Swisher by NWS - News Break

 Severe Thunderstorm Warning issued for Briscoe, Swisher by NWS

-Effective: 2021-05-26 22:47:00 CDT Expires: 2021-05-26 23:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of Texas.
+Effective: 2021-05-26 22:31:00 CDT Expires: 2021-05-26 23:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of Texas.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Briscoe; Swisher A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1130 PM CDT FOR NORTHEASTERN SWISHER AND NORTHERN BRISCOE COUNTIES At 1047 PM CDT, a severe thunderstorm was located 7 miles east of Vigo Park, or 15 miles north of Silverton, moving east at 20 mph.
+Target Area: Briscoe; Swisher The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Northeastern Swisher County in the Panhandle of Texas Northern Briscoe County in the Panhandle of Texas * Until 1130 PM CDT. * At 1031 PM CDT, a severe thunderstorm was located near Vigo Park, or 17 miles northwest of Silverton, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Vigo Park.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Vigo Park and Mackenzie Reservoir.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov